IDNI/TML/README.md

 We support partial evaluation of whole relations only, means that one cannot supply an input table row by row but the whole table at once.
-Similarly, partial evaluation wrt a string cannot be done char by char but given the whole string.
+Similarly, partial evaluation wrt a string cannot be done char by char but given the whole string. // What does wrt mean?

 The PFP iteration number can be treated inside the program, by defining: